Tomrdh/discord-addons/download-themes-here/README.md

 ## About:

-My stuff is 100% free, without ads and no copyright.
+My stuff is 100% free and without ads (only dev tags).
 Thanks for using my stuff, to support me, share it!